 The procurement strategies were also analyzed for customers with a flat load profile, meant to represent data center or industrial load.
 The strategy and abatement costs of the annual energy matching strategies are independent of load profile because they only count the total amount of energy consumed over a year.
-The strategy and abatement costs of the hourly energy matching strategy, however, depends significantly on load profile because load must be balanced by renewable generation in every hour, and because the carbon footprint of the customer's load is calculated using LMERs that vary on an hourly basis.
+The strategy and abatement costs of the hourly energy matching strategy, however, depend significantly on load profile because load must be balanced by renewable generation in every hour, and because the carbon footprint of the customer's load is calculated using LMERs that vary on an hourly basis.

 Figure 8 compares the difference in strategy cost per MWh of the hourly energy matching and carbon matching strategies for a customer with a commercial load and a customer with a data center (flat) load.
 There are some differences - in DUKE, for example, hourly energy matching cost has much higher strategy cost for a customer with a data center load profile than one with a commercial load profile.
-This is because only solar PV can be procured in the DUKE balancing authority, and the generation profile for PV lines up well with the commercial load profile because electric demand in DUKE is in large part driven by air conditioning demand, which peaks in the afternoon when temperatures are highest and solar PV is generating.
+This is because only solar PV can be procured in the DUKE balancing authority, and the generation profile for PV correlates better with the commercial load profile than the flat load profile because electric demand in DUKE is in large part driven by air conditioning demand.
 A flat load profile means less demand during the afternoon and evening and more at night, so extra battery storage is required to shift solar generation from day to night.

-Figure 8: Cost comparison for the hourly energy matching and carbon matching strategies for customers with commercial load and flat load in each balancing authority procurement of clean energy far in excess of the total load being matched.
-With either load profile, carbon matching is the least-cost strategy and incentivizes targeted investment in the most effective projects for carbon displacement.
+Figure 8: Cost comparison for the hourly energy matching and carbon matching strategies for customers with commercial load and flat load in each balancing authority

 Overall, though there are differences, changing the load profile does not alter the key conclusions.
-Under both load profiles, hourly energy matching has a much higher strategy cost than the annual matching strategies and requires
+Under both load profiles, hourly energy matching has a much higher strategy cost than the annual matching strategies and requires procurement of clean energy far in excess of the total load being matched.
+With either load profile, carbon matching is the least-cost strategy and incentivizes targeted investment in the most effective projects for carbon displacement.